GovTechSG/seed-documentation/seed-onboarding-instructions-for-macos.md

 ![gcc-cloudflare-access-signin](images/cloudflare-warp-macos/gcc-cloudflare-access-signin.png)

-?> Note: If you encounter an error stating that user account does not exist in the respective tenant, open a new tab and go to [https://myaccount.microsoft.com](https://myaccount.microsoft.com/), sign out from your account and then retry.
+?>  If you encounter an error stating that user account does not exist in the respective tenant, open a new tab and go to [https://myaccount.microsoft.com](https://myaccount.microsoft.com/), sign out from your account and then retry.

 4. Choose the appropriate login credentials to sign in with two-factor authentication:
  - If you are a public officer, use your WOG ID.